MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-cpp.md

 ## Consent

 Azure AD requires an application to be given consent, before it is granted permission to access secured resources/APIs under the identity of an account.
-Consent is recorded as a permanent acknowledgement of permission in the tenant of the account, for the specific account (user consent) or all accounts (admin consent).
+Consent is recorded as a permanent acknowledgment of permission in the tenant of the account, for the specific account (user consent) or all accounts (admin consent).
 Consent occurs in various scenarios, based on the API being accessed and permissions the application is seeking, and the account used for sign-in:

 - accounts from the *same tenant* where your application is registered, if you or an administrator didn't explicitly pre-consent access via the "Grant Permissions" feature.
 - accounts from a *different tenant* if your application is registered as multi-tenant, and the tenant administrator hasn't pre-consented for all users in advance.